Contact Us for a Free Consultation 818-781-1570

 Malice, Oppression, Fraud

-According to California Civil Code 3294(c), malice is any conduct that the defendant intended to cause the plaintiff injury or despicable conduct that the defendant committed with willful and conscious indifference to the safety and rights of others.
-Oppression is defined as despicable conduct that subjects an individual to cruel and unwarranted suffering in conscious indifference to their rights.
+According to California Civil Code 3294(c), malice is any conduct that the defendant intended to cause the plaintiff injury or despicable behavior that the defendant committed with willful and conscious indifference to the safety and rights of others.

 That same code also defines fraud as a deliberate misrepresentation, concealment, or deceit of a substantial fact, which the defendant made to deprive the other person of property or legal rights or otherwise trigger an injury.